hashkat/hashkat/docs/directory.md

 ## DEFAULT.yaml

-Contains all the possible paramters that can be configured in INFILE.yaml with assigned values.
+Contains all the possible paramters that can be configured in *INFILE.yaml* with assigned values.
 If any of these variables are not present in *INFILE.yaml*, than the value assigned to them in this file will be used.

 ## <span style="color:blue">docs</span>

 Contains the pages and images used in the write-up of the ***#k@*** documentation.
+In its subdirectory **tutorial_input_files**, one can find a directory corresponding to almost every tutorial found in the ***#k@*** documentation.
+The *INFILE.yaml* file that will be created in each tutorial can be found in its respective directory.

 ## <span style="color:blue">examples</span>

-Contains a list of directories, each with there own **INFILE.yaml** that can be used as an example of a particular network simulation.
+Contains a list of directories, each with there own *INFILE.yaml* that can be used as an example of a particular network simulation.

 ## <span style="color:green">hashkat_pre.py</span>

-Generates all inputted parameters made in INFILE.yaml to prepare the ideal network to be run using ***#k@***.
+Generates all inputted parameters made in *INFILE.yaml* to prepare the ideal network to be run using ***#k@***.

 ## INFILE.yaml